A Passover Relationship between Events in the Life and

 W—150 gallons of the best wine

-1P—Feast of Passover was a time of rejoicing and feasting in Jerusalem
+1P—The feast of Passover was a time of rejoicing and feasting

 S—Living water—no more need to draw water—we believe for we have heard for ourselves